Mollie (Dougherty) Prutzman

-MOREAU -Mollie (Dougherty) Prutzman, 92, formerly of Cranford, NJ, passed away February 2, 2021, after a long illness.
+MOREAU—Mollie (Dougherty) Prutzman, 92, formerly of Cranford, NJ, passed away February 2, 2021, after a brief illness.
+Born November 24, 1928, she was the daughter of William and Mollie (Moran) Dougherty.

+Mollie really loved her Jersey Shore and Lake George.
+She loved her family and enjoyed going out to eat, and chocolate especially.

+In addition to her parents, Mollie was predeceased by her beloved husband, Edward Prutzman.

+Those left to cherish her memory are her children: Maureen (Don) Kramer and Mollie Walker (Edward); grandchildren: Jennifer (Ben) Geisler, Chanel Reilly and David (Jennifer) Walker; great-grandchildren: Benjamin and Colby Geisler, Brandon and Megan Reilly and Madison, Kayllee, Hannah and Abigail Walker; and her therapy dogs: Hunter, Otter and Betty.

-A Mass of Christian Burial will take place Wednesday, February 10, 2021, at 11 a.m. at Church of Our Lady of the Annunciation in Queensbury with the Rev. Joseph Busch, officiating.
+A Mass of Christian Burial will be celebrated Wednesday, February 10, 2021 at 11 a.m. at Church of Our Lady of the Annunciation in Queensbury with the Rev. Joseph Busch, officiating.

-A graveside ceremony will take place Thursday, February 11, 2021 at 12 p.m. at St. Mary’s Cemetery in Hanover Township, PA.
+A chapel ceremony will take place Thursday, February 11, 2021 at 12 p.m. at St. Mary’s Cemetery in Hanover Township, PA.

+The family wishes to extend a sincere thank you to Dr. Joseph Mihindu and Elaine for their outstanding care and love and to all the nurses and aids at Home of the Good Shepherd in Moreau, for taking such good care of Mollie for eight years.

+In loving memory of Mollie, contributions may be made to Woofs for Warriors, PO Box 2466, Glens Falls, NY 12801.

 Add an entry as